- Adding an Inline Image

 - Use this to add a description for accessibility

-- Use this section to make your image act as a Web Link or Store Link
+- Use this section to make your image act as a Web Link, Store Link, or Internal Link

 - Use this for any type of figure, chart, or graphic.
 Figures always receive a simple, gray outline.